prashcr/firequiz/README.md

 firequiz
 ====

 > A simple multiple-choice quiz built with React, Bootstrap, Firebase hosted on gh-pages

+The questions are fetched from my Firebase url.

 [Demo](http://prashcr.xyz/firequiz)